mailcmd/js-mgestures/README.md

       // Example:
       name: "Line down (S) or line up (N)",
       patterns: [ "6666", "2222" ],   // can be more than one
-      normalizeSize: true,            // if false disable normalization of shape just for this pattern
+      normalizeSize: true,            // if false disable normalization of size just for this pattern
       normalizeTime: true,            // if false disable normalization of time just for this pattern
       detectCircular: true,           // if false disable detectCircular just for this pattern
       action: function(ev) {